AItoid/WindowsPrivacyGuide/README.md

 #### Apps
 - Apps & features > Uninstall all applications that you can from the large list that state they're from Microsoft.
+> [!NOTE]
-NOTE: Be sure to uninstall applications such as Paint & Calculator as well.
+> Be sure to uninstall applications such as Paint & Calculator as well.

 #### System
 - Optional features > Uninstall applications such as Notepad or any common program for Windows.